dipt464/CoffeeHut_Frontend-/discount_plans.md

 - name:Gita Singh, Description of discount plan for quaterly users: 5% off on first purchase.

 ## loyal users
-- name:Puja Singh, Description of discount plan for quaterly users: 15% off on all purchase.
+- name:Puja Singh, Description of discount plan for quaterly users: 15% off on all purchase plus 10% coffeehut_wallet payment option.
-- name:Rina Singh, Description of discount plan for quaterly users: 15% off on all purchase.
+- name:Rina Singh, Description of discount plan for quaterly users: 15% off on all purchase plus 10% Coffehut_Wallet payment option.